SneakyGandolf/SneakyGandolf/README.md

 - 👋 Hi, I’m @SneakyGandolf
 - 👀 I’m interested in ... how things work
 - 🌱 I’m currently learning ... computer science, data anaylsis, cybersecurity, ai
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...  really anything that interests me
-- 📫 How to reach me ...
+- 📫 How to reach me ... caeliniam@outlook.com

 <!---
 SneakyGandolf/SneakyGandolf is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.